 Pork Loin For Two!

-You are going to love this recipe whether you are cooking for a crowd or for two!
+You are going to love this easy & delicious recipe whether you are cooking for a crowd or for two!

 It is often challenging to work out how to cook larger pieces of meat for a couple of people.
 Sure leftovers are great but all too often they go to waste.

-This recipe sees a smaller piece of pork loin cooked in individual portions.
+This recipe sees a smaller piece of pork loin cooked in individual portions in a crock pot.

 The long and slow cooking time leads to the most wonderfully moist and juicy pork.
 The approach is very similar to my slow cooker pork chops in tomato sauce.